mikaelabrough/mikaelabrough.github.io/_news/announcement_26.md

 ---
 layout: post
 title: Wrapping up three great days at USENIX Security '25, where I presented new work on the UK climate movement.
-I'm also excited share that this work received an **Honourable Mention for Best Paper** award!
+I'm also excited share that this work received an 'Honourable Mention for Best Paper' award!
 date: 2025-08-15
 inline: false
 related_posts: false